 Misconception about Quality Control:

 - If we are making a profit, we do not need to do anything like quality control and only EOL “end of line inspection”/ PDI is sufficient to ensure quality.

 - QC is making standards, procedures etc.

-- It is something which is applicable only for manufacturing process and has nothing to do with other functions.
+- It is something that is applicable only to the manufacturing process and has nothing to do with other functions.